 If Medicaid covers auto accident injuries paying for accident-related medical bills that No-Fault insurance had the “legal liability” to pay, then they will seek reimbursement through a lien on the pain and suffering portion of any car accident settlement that the victim obtains in his or her case.

-Additionally, once the No-Fault PIP medical benefits coverage levels become available in policies issued or renewed after July 1, 2020, it’s possible that Medicaid will cover auto accident injuries but may seek reimbursement through a lien on a victim’s third-party tort recovery for “excess” medical benefits.
+Additionally, it’s possible that Medicaid will cover auto accident injuries but may seek reimbursement through a lien on a victim’s third-party tort recovery for “excess” medical benefits.

 What are Medicaid liens for pain and suffering and excess medical benefits?

 A Medicaid lien on a car accident victim’s recovery of pain and suffering compensation and/or “excess” medical benefits (i.e., accident-related medical expenses that exceed the No-Fault PIP medical benefits coverage level selected in the policy through which a victim is claiming benefits) is usually how Medicaid ensures that it will be reimbursed for any payments made on the injury victim’s behalf for car accident-related medical expenses.